-At your dating scan, otherwise known as your 12-week scan, your midwife will be able to give you a more accurate guide to your due date.
+During your first ultrasound scan, also know as your dating scan, your midwife will be able to give you a more accurate guide to your due date.
 You will normally have a dating scan between 10-14 weeks pregnant, so it is often referred to as the 12-week scan.
 At this time, the sonographer will look at how developed your baby is and measure the length of your baby from his head to his bottom, which helps them to give you an EDD (estimated due date) based on how far along in your pregnancy you are.

 They will also check you are only expecting one baby, not two, and that your baby is developing in the right place, and can screen for early signs of some abnormalities using a nuchal scan.